-The integrated research studios culminating in a design realization can be completed in two semesters (fall and spring).
-The remaining six-credit studio provides an opportunity for self-directed research with a faculty member.
-Students round out their students by choosing from a number of elective courses.
+Students take a research seminar + studio each semester and round out their studies by choosing from a number of elective courses.
 Open-ended and flexible in many respects, the program does have certain priorities: interdisciplinarity, the city as a learning lab, experimental learning, and social engagement.
 This program is STEM.